 Christopher Poston, Executive Director for Excellence & Opportunity, Chatham County Public Schools

 Bradyn Robinson, Principal of George Moses Horton Middle School

 Muralist - David Wilson

-Wilson's fine artwork paintings and mixed media collage have been featured in ESSENCE and UPSCALE magazines and notable collectors of his work include Princeton University, Oprah Winfrey, Actor/Musician COMMON, Henry Louis Gates, Dr. Cornel West, and actors, Phylicia Rashad, and Ruby Dee.
+Wilson's fine artwork paintings and mixed media collage have been featured in Essence and Upscale magazines and notable collectors of his work include Princeton University, Oprah Winfrey, Actor/Musician for COMMON, Henry Louis Gates, Dr. Cornel West, and actors, Phylicia Rashad,

 Truth, Justice and Reconciliation takes the viewer from Africa; being captured and brought to the United States as slaves to work on plantations, being emancipated and working to own and farm their own land to becoming educated and becoming professionals and contributors to the community as examples for future children of all races.

 MURAL CURRICULUM for grades 6-8